 Port Dickson 3D art gallery

-I did discover something else while I was driving around in Port Dickson though.
+I discovered something else while I was driving around in Port Dickson, exploring.

-They mark the positions on the floor where you need to stand in order to get the 3D effect.
+The gallery people mark the positions on the floor where you need to stand in order to get the 3D effect.
 It’s actually hard for some reason, to really capture it on camera.
-They come at you more, in person.
+They seem come at you more, in person.
 These are some of my better shots.

-* I also give Langit Langi props for having a common filtered water dispenser in the corridor.
+I also give Langit Langi props for having a common filtered water dispenser in the corridors.
 It’s very handy for refilling your water bottle, and makes it easier for people to avoid the scourge of single-use plastic bottled water.

-** A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve, coinciding with the arrival of migrating raptors to the area around March.
+Port Dickson Travel tip: A nearby nature attraction is the Raptor Watch, hosted annually by the Malaysian Nature Society at the Tanjung Tuan forest reserve.
+Raptor Watch coincides with the arrival of migrating raptors to the area around March.
 At this time it is common to find eagles, hawks and buzzards flying past overhead, or circling lazily on the thermals.
-Although technically in the state of Melaka, it is much more convenient to stay in Port Dickson to observe Raptor Watch.
+Although Tanjung Tuan is technically in the state of Melaka, it is much more convenient to stay in Port Dickson to observe Raptor Watch there.